Best Views in New York

 The Hudson Yards neighbourhood in western Manhattan has its own viewing platform as well: Edge Observation Deck.
 Edge is the tallest outdoor platform in the Western Hemisphere, offering a whole new view of Midtown Manhattan.
 The slightly sloping glass walls of the terrace and the partly glass floor ensure that you can enjoy the view – and the height – in a very special way.

-Next to Grand Central Terminal you will find the One Vanderbilt building, which houses The Summit.
-Located at an elevation of 335 meters, this vantage point is uniquely located in the east of Manhattan.
+Next to Grand Central Terminal you will find the One Vanderbilt building, which houses Summit New York.
+Located at the height of 1000 feet (305 metres), this vantage point is uniquely located in the east of Manhattan.
 Due to its location, you have a very special view of the nearby Chrysler Building from this building.
 And you never saw the Empire State Building in this way as well.
-Although there are quite some other viewpoints in New York already, The Summit adds something special and I recommend everyone to visit it.
+Although there are quite some other viewpoints in New York already, Summit adds something special and I recommend everyone to visit it.

 Who doesn’t want to enjoy marvellous views from a rooftop bar while having a drink or enjoying a party?
 Choose one of the many bars to admire the New York view.
 My favourites are the Gansevoort Hotel and 230 Fifth; you can dine and drink at both.
 Once at the top you’ll be amazed, you’ll have a great bird’s-eye view of Manhattan.
 You can also choose one of the many other rooftop bars.
 Having a hard time deciding?
 Then the rooftop bar tour is perfect for you!
 Note: the minimum age is 21.
 Not 21 yet?
 You might be able to get into the lounge clubs in the afternoon.